cyberstizz/gitfire/readme.md

 charles.lamb.dev@gmail.com and I will assist you. enjoy!!

-### how to use it
-Gutties can only be used as a demo now but it still works similar to how it did before. it is an online store similar to the likes of Amazon, when you first enter the website the first thing that you see are a list of producst from which you can browse or search for other products within the marketplace. to view an item individually just click on it. and to save to your cart or make a purchase, just go to the items page and click on the appropriate action.

 ### the catch
 this command is supposed to make everything easier however there is a catch in this case. while the command works, you have to make sure that you are in the